tlmolane/Volt/README.md

 cryptography 2.8 (Python)

 ### Installation
-Create and activate conda or virtualenv environment and pip install crptography 2.8
+Create and activate conda or virtualenv environment and pip install cryptography 2.8

 ```
 pip install cryptography
 ```
 ## Important Details
 WARNING: Be sure to keep your public and fernet keys safe as losing these may result in loss of infromation.
 Store passwords for your encrypted private_key passwords some place you can remember and access.

+### On using generated asymmetric keys (.pem private and private keys)
+Since it is an RSA algorithm that is used to generate these asymmetric keys, one is limited to 256 bytes of plaintext data to encrypt (at most).
+To encrypt longer plaintexts,  the solution is to increase the key size (max value being 4096, see script arguments).
+If the plaintext data is too long, first encrypting the plaintext data using a fernet key (symmetric encryption) followed by encrypting the same fernet key using a public key (asymmetric key encryption) is a viable solution.